 There are times when something unexpected occurs that requires you to brake suddenly.
 The key to emergency braking is to stop the vehicle as quickly as possible without losing control of your vehicle.

-Emergency braking is sometimes necessary when there is an unplanned or unexpected event.
-The goals of emergency braking are stopping as soon as possible without losing control of the car.
+Emergency stopping is sometimes necessary when there is an unplanned or unexpected event.
+The goal of emergency braking is to stop as soon as possible without losing control of the car.

 Most vehicles are equipped with an antilock braking system (ABS).
 The ABS allows you to steer while the brakes are being applied.
 ABS applies brake pressure at each wheel, cycling from locked to slightly rolling.
 You will feel this as a vibration through the brake pedal.
 With ABS you can brake as hard as you need without losing your ability to steer.

 To brake in an emergency, follow these steps:

 • Apply firm and consistent pressure to the brake pedal